SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     }
     ```

-1. Inside the infra folder, create two subfolders named tab and add-in.
-1. Move the azure.bicep file in the infra folder into the infra/tab folder that you created in the last step.
-1. Move the azure.bicep file from the infra folder **of the add-in project, not the combined project** to the new infra/add-in folder that you created in the next-to-last step.
 1. In the infra folder of the combined project, create a new file named azure.bicep and give it the following contents.

     ```